 Application of machine learning and deep learning techniques to medical image analysis, with particular focus on cancer prediction.
 This research demonstrates the perfect integration of technology and clinical applications, bridging the gap between advanced AI technologies and real-world medical challenges in cancer diagnosis and prognosis.

 An emerging research direction focusing on using machine learning techniques to enhance chip security.
-We apply cutting-edge graph neural network technologies (GCN and GAT) to address critical security problems of hardware trojan detection and localization, providing comprehensive protection mechanisms for hardware security.
+We apply cutting-edge graph neural network technologies (GCN and GAT) to address critical security problems of hardware Trojan detection and localization, providing comprehensive protection mechanisms for hardware security.

 Focused on high-performance digital circuit design, particularly innovation and optimization of adder architectures.
 Our sum-prediction adder research targets the most commonly used basic computational units in modern processors, achieving a balance between speed, power consumption, and area through clever architectural optimization.
 This research not only focuses on theoretical performance improvements but also considers engineering constraints in practical application environments.